humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-08-09-introduction-to-the-page-visibility-api.md

     document.addEventListener("msvisibilitychange", handleVisibilityChange, false);
     document.addEventListener("webkitvisibilitychange", handleVisibilityChange, false);

 This code works well in both Internet Explorer and Chrome.
-Further, this part of the API is relatively stable so it&#8217;s safe to use the code in real web applications.
+Further, this part of the API is relatively stable so it's safe to use the code in real web applications.

 ## Differences